bakarhamsho/chrometaboverflow/README.md

-# ChromeDump and ChromeKeep - manage your chrome tab overload in markdown
+# ChromeTabOverflow - manage your chrome tab overload with markdown and AI

 <img width="1150" height="590" alt="image" src="https://github.com/user-attachments/assets/d69ef7df-9fcb-415f-b5f8-9b748945a2a3" />

-A Node.js toolkit with two tools for Chrome tab management:
+A Node.js toolkit with four tools for comprehensive Chrome tab management:
 - **ChromeDump**: Extracts all Chrome tabs, reads content, generates AI summaries, and exports to markdown
 - **ChromeKeep**: Compares open tabs against a markdown file and lets you close tabs NOT present in markdown
+- **ChromeRecommend**: Analyzes tab patterns using AI and provides intelligent reorganization recommendations
+- **ChromeReorg**: Automatically executes approved reorganization plans by moving tabs between windows

 created in Claude Code. note that Claude Code's bash tool has a 10min timeout and so this process will prematurely exit if use inside claude code for >100 tabs by default. just tell it to use bash tool but set for a 30 minute timeout instead of its default 10.